Jaffe2718/uav_toolkit/docs/dev/01/Feasibility_Analysis.md

 ### Objectives

 1. To develop a UAV image correction and leveling tool based on ArcGIS Pro.
-2. To provide a series of functions or develop a tool to help users process UAV remote sensing data more efficiently.
+2. Exposure and enhancement problems of nighttime urban UAV images, combined with application testing and development of interpretation techniques.
 3. To provide a series of functions or develop a tool to help users visualize UAV remote sensing data in 3D.
-4. To develop a tool that can be used to check the accuracy of image matching based on ArcGisPro.
+4. To develop a tool that can be used to check the accuracy of image matching based on ArcGIS Pro.
-5. To develop a tool that can be used to optimize the deep learning processing of UAV remote sensing images based on ArcGls Pro.
+5. To develop a tool that can be used to optimize the deep learning processing of UAV remote sensing images based on ArcGIS Pro.
 6. To integrate the above functions into one or more toolkits (`*.tbx`) and provide a user-friendly interface with the user documentations as the final product.